artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/examples/README.md

 1. Download the whole *RVfpga-sim-addons* folder as well as the *RVfpga_ViDBo_Ubuntu20* / *RVfpga_ViDBo_Ubuntu22* binary from the releases (the former is for Ubuntu 20.04 whereas the latter is for Ubuntu 22.04).
 Give execution permisions to the binary and move it to the *RVfpga-sim-addons/RVfpga_ViDBo/examples* folder.

 2. Open a terminal and go into the *RVfpga-sim-addons/RVfpga_ViDBo/examples* folder.
-Run the Verilator-simulator using the following command (this is for Ubuntu 20.04; for Ubuntu 22.04 use binary RVfpga_ViDBo_Ubuntu22):
+Run the Verilator-simulator using the following command:

       In Ubuntu 20:04: ```./RVfpga_ViDBo_Ubuntu20 +ram_init_file=LedsSwitches/LedsSwitches.vh```